vbargsten/Debouncer/ButtonDebounce/README_ARDUINO.txt

 * Renamed files from button_debounce.* to ButtonDebounce.*
 * Created Arduino keywords.txt file

+Warning!
+The Arduino IDE Library Manager now has a library called ButtonDebounce by Maykon L. Capellari https://github.com/maykon/ButtonDebounce To avoid a naming conflict you need to rename the folder and the two C++ files, and also edit the #include in the renamed cpp file.
+Personally, I renamed the files to the same as the class name:
+    Debouncer.h and Debouncer.cpp .

 You should be able to copy the folder ButtonDebounce into your Arduino working folder typically
  C:\My Documents\Arduino\libraries\